 Aaron Boone has returned to the New York Yankees.
 Various media outlets are reporting that Boone, the 44-year-old responsible for one of the most memorable moments in recent Yankees history, will be hired as the franchise’s next manager.

-Boone became an analyst for ESPN in 2010 and has never managed or coached baseball at any level.
+After retiring from the MLB, Boone became an analyst for ESPN in 2010, but he has never managed or coached baseball at any level.
 He comes from a prestigious baseball family, with his grandfather, father and brother all playing in the MLB.
 He’s been married to Laura Cover for over 15 years.
 She’s a former Playboy Bunny and has been involved with numerous charities over the years.

-1. Boone & Cover Got Married in 2002 & Have 4 Children Together After Adopting 2 Sons
+1. Boone & Cover Got Married in 2002 & Have 4 Children Together, 2 of Whom Are Adopted

-It’s unclear exactly how the two met or for how long they dated for, but they got married November 9, 2002.
-The couple have two children together: A daughter (Bella) and a son (Brandon).
-They also adopted two African sons, named Jeanel and Sergot.
+It’s unclear exactly how Cover and Boone met or for how long they dated for, but they got married November 9, 2002.
+The couple has two children together: A daughter named Bella, and a son named Brandon.
+They also adopted two boys, Jeanel and Sergot.

 Boone spoke about his family life and the values he tries to teach to his two children during a 2014 interview with LifeOfDad.com.
 He said that watching Brandon play sports like football and baseball was something that he really enjoyed.